-This work comes from the time after my father lost his sight.
-Our conversations changed then—they became slower, more about listening than looking.
-I began to think about how memory works when vision is gone, and how color might carry what words can’t.
+This work comes from the period after my father lost his sight.
+Our conversations changed then.
+They became slower, more about listening than looking.
+I began to think about how memory works when vision is gone, and how color might carry what words cannot.

-The blue in North East, Day 3 comes from that space between us.
-It isn’t sadness exactly—it’s more like recognition, a way of saying “I remember” without having to speak.
-Physically altering my camera became my way of understanding, impairment both for him and me; it became holding on to what was slipping away, a way of learning how to see through him.
+The blue in North East, Day 3, comes from that space between us.
+It is not sadness exactly, but something closer to recognition, a way of saying “I remember” without speaking.
+Altering the camera became a way of understanding his impairment alongside my own, and of holding on to what felt as though it were slipping away.

 This image marks an early turning point in this research, when light and memory began to merge, when I understood that even in darkness, perception continues to move and breathe after clarity fades.